History of Eswatini in Timeline

 In 1904, the Swaziland Administration Proclamation established a commission to examine concessions and define their boundaries.

-In 1906, much of the early administration of the territory, such as postal services, which had been carried out from South Africa, ended when the Transvaal Colony was granted self-government.
+In 1906, much of the early administration of Swaziland, such as postal services, was carried out from South Africa until the Transvaal Colony was granted self-government.

 1907: Completion of Concessions Examination

-By 1907, the commission completed its task of examining the concessions and defining their boundaries, resulting in the Swaziland Concessions Partition Proclamation.
+By 1907, the commission established in 1904 finished examining all the concessions and defining their boundaries.

 1910: Land Set Aside for Swazis

-In December 1921, Sobhuza's official coronation as king took place after the regency of Labotsibeni.
+In December 1921, Sobhuza II was officially coronated as king after the regency of Labotsibeni.

 In 1922, Sobhuza II led an unsuccessful deputation to the Judicial Committee of the Privy Council of the United Kingdom in London regarding the issue of the land.